ccchase7/startup/README.md

     like to be accesible when someone uses the module.
 When they instantiate it, it'll run all the setup.
     - Whenever they add a score, they ask for the high scores again to make sure that the scores page stays up to date.

+Notes from Simon Login:
+    - Cookies:
+        - Flags:
+            - sameSite: strict-: "Cookies will only be sent in a first-party context and not be sent along with requests initiated by third party websites."
+            - secure: true-: It has to be sent over https, not over http.
+            - httponly: true-: Javascript may not access the cookie.
+Only the browser may access the cookie.
+            - Be sure to remove cookie when user logs out (line 56 of index.js)
+            - Also, on logout, you should return the user to the original screen (window.location.href = '/').
+        - Using Cookies:
+            - By using the cookie-parser, you don't have to do everything yourself.
+Just have a function like "setAuthCookie" (line 109).
+That's where you'll set your sameSite, secure, and httponly flags.
+    - Using authenticated api calls:
+        - After you have a cookie established, it should be sent with all the requests.
+You don't want to have to check it with all your api calls, so wrap it in another router, and whenever that router is used (api endpoints that require authentication will all only go through the secure wrapper router), it checks the authentication first and then goes to the "next" function.
+The api endpoints for register / login do not go through this secure router, since the user will not yet have an auth cookie yet.
+        - Just send back an error code and error message if the user doesn't meet your authentication requirements.
+    - Since you're using httponly and doing all the authentication between the browser and the service, your .js implementation does not even have any idea that the app is authenticated or not, it just calls to the api and either gets back an accept message or handles an error message.

 </details>
 <details markdown="1"><summary>Notes From Startup</summary>